-For additional information regarding internal control components and the related principles of internal control, please see Appendix A.
+For additional information regarding internal control components and the related principles of internal control, please see Appendix A - The Five Components and 17 Principles of Internal Control.

-Appendix A

-The Five Components and 17 Principles of Internal Control
+Appendix A - The Five Components and 17 Principles of Internal Control

-Control Environment The oversight body and management should demonstrate a commitment to integrity and ethical values.
+1. The oversight body and management should demonstrate a commitment Control Environment to integrity and ethical values.2.
 The oversight body should oversee the entity's internal control system.
 Management should establish an organizational structure, assign responsibility, and delegate authority to achieve the entity's objectives.
-Management should demonstrate a commitment to recruit, develop, and retain competent individuals.
-Management should evaluate performance and hold individuals accountable for their internal control responsibilities.
-Risk Assessment Management should define objectives clearly to enable the identification of risks and define risk tolerances.
+4. Management should demonstrate a commitment to recruit, develop, and retain competent individuals.
+5. Management should evaluate performance and hold individuals accountable for their internal control responsibilities.
+Risk 6.
+Management should define objectives clearly to enable the identification of risks and define risk tolerances.
 Management should identify, analyze, and respond to risks related to achieving the defined objectives.
+Assessment 8.
 Management should consider the potential for fraud when identifying, analyzing, and responding to risks.
-Management should identify, analyze, and respond to significant changes that could impact the internal control system.
-Control Activities Management should design control activities to achieve objectives and respond to risks.
+9. Management should identify, analyze, and respond to significant changes that could impact the internal control system.
+Control Management should design control activities to achieve objectives and respond to risks.
+Activities 11.
 Management should design the entity's information system and related control activities to achieve objectives and respond to risks.
-Management should implement control activities through policies.
-Information & Communication Management should use quality information to achieve the entity's objectives.
+12. Management should implement control activities through policies.
+13. Management should use quality information to achieve the entity's objectives.
+Information & Communication 14.
 Management should internally communicate the necessary quality information to achieve the entity's objectives.
-Management should externally communicate the necessary quality information to achieve the entity's objectives.
-Monitoring Management should establish and operate a monitoring mechanism that monitors both internal and external activities that impact the control system and evaluate the results.
-Management should remediate identified internal control deficiencies on a timely basis.
+15. Management should externally communicate the necessary quality information to achieve the entity's objectives.
+Monitoring 16.
+Management should establish and operate a monitoring mechanism that monitors both internal and external activities that impact the control system and evaluate the results.
+Monitoring Management should remediate identified internal control deficiencies on a timely basis.